Glocks99/printf/README.md

 Handle the following custom conversion specifier:
 R : prints the rot13'ed string
 16. *
-All the above options work well together.
+All the above options work well together. thank you